Steven Rinella: MeatEater

 Rinella is the host of MeatEater, a weekly half-hour hunting show.
 The show ran for six seasons on Sportsman Channel before moving to Netflix in 2018.
-The show is based on Rinella's hunting and fishing adventures in such locations as Montana (deer, elk); Alaska (waterfowl, mountain goat, Dall sheep, caribou, black bear, moose); Mexico (wild turkey, buffalo); New Zealand (tahr, chamois, red stag); Arizona (mountain lion, Coues deer); Wisconsin (white-tailed deer, rabbit, beaver, muskrat); and California (wild pigs, quail, and turkey.)
+The show is based on Rinella's hunting and fishing adventures in such locations as Montana (deer, elk); Alaska (waterfowl, mountain goat, Dall sheep, caribou, black bear, moose); Mexico (wild turkey, buffalo); New Zealand (tahr, chamois, red stag); Arizona (mountain lion, Coues deer); Wisconsin (white-tailed deer, rabbit, beaver, muskrat); and California (wild pigs, quail, and turkey).

 The show offers a defense of hunting and makes the case that hunters are obligated to be stewards of the land and protectors of their chosen prey species.
-The episodes include interesting and sometimes artful food preparations after the hunt.
+The episodes include sometimes artful food preparations after the hunt.
 Examples include a deer's heart wrapped in caul fat and roasted over a fire, javelina meat boiled inside the animal's own stomach, and more common preparations.
 The series premiered on January 1, 2012, and has completed its eleventh season.

 In 2018, he directed and starred in the film Stars In The Sky: A Hunting Story.
 The film follows a group of hunters as they grapple with complexities in the wild.